cs50/cs50.readthedocs.io/id.md

 * `name`, the user's full name, if available; and
 * `email`, the user's email address, if available.

-If storing users in a SQLite database, you may assume that `sub` will be a `UNIQUE` value of type `TEXT`.
+If storing users in a SQLite database, you may assume that `sub` will be a `UNIQUE` value of type `TEXT` (with no more than 255 characters).

 ## How to Use